bcgov/platform-developer-docs/check-application-health-after-outage.md

 #### Crash Loop Backoff
 This error usually indicates a problem with your application: it's repeatedly attempting to boot and failing.

 Your application logs should have more information and may provide further information about how to fix this issue.
+If your application enters CrashLoopBackoff during recovery from an outage, this may indicate that your application is not designed to be fully resilient.

 #### Image Pull Backoff
 This error generally indicates that the pod is having trouble getting to the image it needs to spin up.